 Legislation and other implementing measures should ensure that adequate recordkeeping and reporting requirements are in place for all stakeholders involved in waste management.
 This would include transmitting relevant information to authorities, so as to facilitate transmission of information by the Party according to its national reporting obligations (see section IX of manual below).

+Public Access to Information

+Parties should provide the public with appropriate access to information concerning ESM(e.g. government records on waste treatment, storage, transport and disposal facilities, inspection records, notices of violations etc.).

+Awareness Raising and Education

+Access to information should be accompanied by active awareness raising and education.
+Parties have an important role to play in raising awareness of key issues concerning sustainable production and consumption in general, and ESM and TBM specifically.
+Awareness raising campaigns, where relevant specified towards a specific part of the public, industry or society, are an example of awareness raising activities.
+Integrating training on ESM in school programmes is another example.

 VIII.
 Enforcement

 Each Party has an obligation to take appropriate legal, administrative and other measures to implement and enforce the provisions of the Convention, including measures to prevent and punish conduct in contravention of the Convention.
 National legislation should provide authority for enforcement bodies to impose administrative and criminal sanctions.
-Provision should also be made to facilitate communication, coordination and cooperation between various national authorities that may have a role to play in implementing these provisions e.g. customs officials, competent authorities, prosecutors etc.
+Penalties should be sufficient to serve as a deterrent.
+Provision should also be made to facilitate communication, coordination and cooperation between various national authorities that may have a role to play in implementing these provisions e.g. customs officials, competent authorities, prosecutors, environmental inspectorates etc.

 Additionally, as part of the Party’s efforts in implementing the above obligations, national legislation should make provision for take-back of illegal traffic of hazardous wastes and other wastes pursuant to Article 9.